-A large-scale restoration of exhibits at the Museum of Civil Aviation History is underway in Ulyanovsk, timed to coincide with the 90th anniversary of the Ulyanovsk Institute of Civil Aviation (UIGA).
+A large-scale restoration of exhibits at the Civil Aviation History Museum is underway in Ulyanovsk, timed to coincide with the 90th anniversary of the Ulyanovsk Institute of Civil Aviation (UIGA).
 The work has been ongoing for two months: aircraft and helicopters are being washed, repainted, and restored.
 Contractors, cadets, and institute staff are participating in the restoration.

-Federal support will allow the completion of restoration work and the construction of a full-fledged pavilion for exhibits instead of temporary shelters.
+Federal support will allow the completion of restoration work and the construction of a full-fledged pavilion for the exhibits instead of temporary shelters.

 Read also on the topic: